12 Changes You Should Make To Be Happier At Work

 The truth is, multitasking has a serious negative impact on you.
 It:

-Numbs your brain to seeing important creative connections.
+• keeps your brain from seeing important creative connections

 Think of your car, and how much starting and stopping wears at the engine and brakes.
 Similar wear and tear is happening to your brain in terms of ability to concentrate, stay focused as a habit, and manage stress.